 Vlogging accessories

-Manfrotto Pixi ($25 / £24)
+Manfrotto Pixi ($33 / £28)

 This inexpensive mini tripod doubles as a comfortable grip to hold your camera at arm’s length and it locks tight enough to hold quite large SLRs and mirrorless cameras.
 When you’re not holding it, you can use the Pixi as a tripod and support your camera on a table or desk as you record your audio, looking into the lens.

-X-Rite ColorChecker Passport Video ($115 / £138)
+* Calibrite ColorChecker Passport Video ($138 / £139)

 It might seem expensive but the ColorChecker Passport Video can save you a heap of pain, especially if you’re shooting Log footage, as it enables you to set a consistent white balance whatever the lighting.
 Some video grading software such as DaVinci Resolve, Color Color Finale, 3D LUT Creator and CinemaGrade can even use a clip with the Passport in it to get colour spot-on.

-PolarPro Peter McKinnon Variable ND Filter – 2-5 Stop ($249.99 / £249.99 for 67mm)
+PolarPro Peter McKinnon Variable ND Filter – 2-5 Stop ($250 / £250 for 67mm)

 If you want to blur the background, you need to use a wide aperture.
 However, you can’t push the shutter speed up in video like you can with stills so you need a good-quality neutral density filter – this one is first rate and doesn’t introduce a colour cast or vignetting.
-A variable ND saves you having to swap filters throughout the day and allows subtle adjustments in exposure.
+A variable ND saves you from having to swap filters throughout the day and allows subtle adjustments in exposure.

-PolarPro Peter McKinnon Variable ND Filter – 2-5 Stop
+PolarPro Peter McKinnon Variable ND filter.
+Image: Polar Pro

-RØDE Videomic NTG ($249 / £199)
+RØDE Videomic NTG ($249 / £219)

 This shotgun mic has a built-in rechargeable battery that gives over 30 hours of life but only takes 2 hours to charge.
-It comes with a Rycote shock mount to mount it in your camera’s hotshoe or other convenient point.
+It comes with a Rycote shock mount to mount it in your camera’s hotshoe or another convenient point.
 It connects to the camera via a 3.5mm cable but it can also connect to a computer via USB-C, making it nice and versatile.

 Rode Videomic NTG

-RØDE Wireless Go II ($228 / £549)
+RØDE Wireless Go II ($228 / £209)

 This inexpensive, easy to use and great-sounding wireless mic kit links to your camera via a 3.5mm connection in the receiver.
-You can use it with a lavalier mic if you like, but the transmitter has a mic built in and there’s clip to attach it to your clothes.
+You can use it with a lavalier mic if you like, but the transmitter has a mic built in and there’s a clip to attach it to your clothes.
 You can even connect the Videomic NTG to the transmitter to use it as a wireless boom mic.

-Rotolight NEO 3 ($499 / £514 Starter kit, £494 NOW for Ultimate kit. )
+Rotolight NEO 3 ($494 / £514 Starter kit, £494 NOW for Ultimate kit. )

 Sometimes you need extra light and the Rotolight NEO 3 is a great LED solution that runs on mains power but can also run on AA batteries.
-It has simple control over the brightness and colour temperature, and comes supplied with a small selection of gel filters and diffusers as well as a hotshoe adapter.
+It has simple control over the brightness and colour temperature and comes supplied with a small selection of gel filters and diffusers as well as a hotshoe adapter.
 It can be handheld or mounted on a stand or tripod.

 Rotolight’s award-winning NEO 3 LED light